XueXinping18/ids_706/README.md

 ## 2. Practice Questions and Queries

-Each query below answers a specific analytical or operational question about the dataset.
-After running each SQL command, capture the result and paste its **screenshot** in the space provided.

 ---

 ### Q1.
 How can we update a specific order that is still pending but already have a shipped record?